SEND US YOUR BEST POEMS, SHORT STORIES, PLAYS, ESSAYS, AND ART

 - Poetry: Up to five poems may be submitted for consideration.
 Please submit one poem per document.
 Documents should be .doc or .docx files only.

 - Fiction: Up to two pieces of fiction may be submitted for consideration.
 Please submit one prose piece per document.
 Documents should be .doc or .docx files only.
+Please keep each fiction submission under 6,000 words.

 - Creative Nonfiction: Up to two pieces of creative nonfiction may be submitted for consideration.
 Please submit one prose piece per document.
 Documents should be .doc or .docx files only.
+Please keep each nonfiction submission under 6,000 words.

 - Visual Art: Up to five works of visual art may be submitted for consideration.
 Visual art should be at least 4x6 inches and sent as a .png, .raw or high-quality .jpeg file with at least 300dpi and a size of at least 1MB.